 If yours is like most organizations, it might be a while since you thought about job descriptions or perhaps even looked at them.
 This can be a big mistake.
 Job descriptions are your first line of defense against discrimination charges, violations of the Americans with Disabilities Act (ADA) and even classification claims under FLSA.
 If they're not updated, inaccurate or too broad, they can hurt your defense.
 Be prepared with guidance from our experts.

 This webinar will offer critical how-tos that you can use to audit and correct areas of possible exposure to compliance violations.

-According to their 8th Annual Litigation Trends Survey conducted by Fulbright and Jaworski LLP, wage and hour litigation involving multi-plaintiff actions is the area respondents believe will see the greatest increase for the foreseeable future.
-Most U.S. companies indicate they will spend over $100,000 in lawsuits related to wage and hour due to stricter regulations.
-Take this one very seriously!
-This webinar will present tips and information that you can use to audit and correct areas of possible exposure.
+According to their 8th Annual Litigation Trends Survey, Fulbright and Jaworski, LLP reports that wage and hour litigation involving multi-plaintiff actions is the area that will see the greatest increase for the foreseeable future.
+Most U.S. companies indicate they will spend over $100,000 in lawsuits related to wage and hours due to stricter regulations.
+Discover how you can avoid being on this list.

 Get valuable information on taking the necessary steps to implement a plan that assures you are well prepared for an act of violence in the workplace.

 With the increase of violent activity, employers need to be concerned about the degree to which they are prepared to respond to an incident of violence.
 Current policies and procedures need to be reviewed for effectiveness while all employees from the ground up should be well versed in what to do in the event of an act of violence.
 In addition, front line supervisors are key players in planning and prevention and can benefit from conflict management training.